David Keener '13

 I also like that many classes at Woodlawn are fairly low-key about test taking and instead emphasize the learning process.
 It is really evident in my senior class: I am a National Merit Commended Scholar and every student in the Class of 2013 has received the designation of AP Scholar.

-David is currently a senior at Clemson University.
+David is currently a senior at Appalachian State University.